kobe-koto/archlinux-openssl-1.1-libs/README.md

-# OpenSSL 1.1.1 Custom Repository
+# OpenSSL 1.1 Custom Repository for Arch Linux

 An Arch Linux repository providing prebuilt binaries for **OpenSSL 1.1**.